 - Guidestar (www.guidestar.org)

 Guidestar's mission is to revolutionize philanthropy and nonprofit practice with information.
-Guidestar envisions the evolution of an increasingly efficient nonprofit marketplace where information about the operations and finances of nonprofit organizations is readily accessible; donors seek out and compare charities; nonprofit organizations pursue more effective operating practices; and society benefits from a more efficient, generous, and well-targeted allocation of resources to the nonprofit sector.
+Guidestar envisions the evolution of an increasingly efficient nonprofit marketplace where information about the operations and finances of nonprofit organizations is readily accessible; donors seek out and compare charities; nonprofit organizations pursue more efficient operating practices; and society benefits from a more efficient, generous, and well-targeted allocation of resources to the nonprofit sector.
 Guidestar provides a list of over 600,000 nonprofits nationwide and provides free access to IRS Forms 990.

 - The Chronicle of Philanthropy (www.philanthropy.com)

 The Chronicle of Philanthropy is the newspaper of the nonprofit world.
 It is the No. 1 news source, in print and online, for charity leaders, fundraisers, grant makers, and other people involved in the philanthropic enterprise.
 In print, The Chronicle is published biweekly except the last two weeks in June and the last two weeks in December (a total of 24 issues a year).
-A subscription includes full access to its web site and news updates by e-mail.
+A subscription includes full access to its website and news updates by e-mail.

 - The NonProfit Times (www.nptimes.com)

-The NonProfit Times, published 24 times a year, is read by over 34,000 full time nonprofit executives around the country.
-Each issue is packed with hard hitting and useful business information on managing organizations more effectively.
+The NonProfit Times, published 24 times a year, is read by over 34,000 full-time nonprofit executives around the country.
+Each issue is packed with hard-hitting and useful business information on managing organizations more effectively.